Working with Audio in the Timeline

 Changing tempo over time

-To specify a tempo change over time:
+You can draw a tempo change over time.

-To draw (automate) a tempo change:
+To draw (automate) a tempo change

 1. Open the tempo lane by clicking > on the Tempo ruler.
 The tempo lane opens and shows the tempo as a line.